 Choosing A-Level, Scottish Highers, IB or equivalent subjects is exciting but it is also important to understand how to include possible future university options in the decision process.
 This session will equip students with key pieces of knowledge to bear in mind when making their post-16 choices.
-This session is aimed at Year 10 (or S3) students who haven't yet made their A-Level subject choices.
+This session is aimed at Year 10 and S3 (or equivalent) students who haven't yet made their A-Level (or equivalent) subject choices.
 However, older students may also find it useful for finding out which subjects at university are open to them with their subject combinations.

-Mary Simuyandi, the College’s experienced Welfare Officer, will lead a session on balancing academic workloads, dealing with the transition to Year 12, and looking after mental health both in and out of school.
-We will be joined by current Oxbridge students who will be speaking about their experiences of looking after their mental wellbeing through school and university.
-Although mainly aimed at Year 11 (or S4) students about to being A-Levels (or equivalent subjects), Year 10s are also welcome to attend this webinar.
+Mary Simuyandi, Catz Head of Wellbeing, will lead a session on balancing academic workloads, dealing with the transition to Year 12 (or equivalent), and looking after mental health both in and out of school.
+We will be joined by current Oxbridge students who will speak about their experiences of looking after their mental wellbeing through school and university.
+Although mainly aimed at those just completing Year 11 (England and Wales), S4 (Scotland), or Year 12 (Northern Ireland), students in the year below are also welcome to attend.

 The majority of our sessions will take place using Zoom's webinar function.
 You will receive an email from Zoom once your place on a webinar has been confirmed.
 This email will include the link for the session.
 Just before the session is due to take place, you will need to click the link in the email to join the webinar.